leon7731/Amazon-Stock-Prediction/README.md

 To build a robust model for predicting stock price movements, multiple strategic approaches have been employed, with an emphasis on feature engineering, diverse machine learning models, and hyperparameter optimization using Optuna.
 Each approach leverages the strengths of advanced ensemble algorithms to improve both prediction accuracy and overall model performance.

-# Price Movement Categorization Methods: Overview Table
+## Price Movement Categorization Approaches: Overview Table

 | **Approaches**                         | **Description**                                                                                                 | **Advantages**                                                    | **Disadvantages**                                      | **Example Classes**                                                                 |
 |------------------------------------|-----------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------|-------------------------------------------------------|------------------------------------------------------------------------------------|